maclobdell/mbed-os-example-mesh-blink-patterns/README.md

 ## Memory optimizations

-For information on memory optimizations that might be required for different hardware, see [mbed-os-example-mesh-minimal] (https://github.com/ARMmbed/mbed-os-example-mesh-minimal).
+For information on memory optimizations that might be required for different hardware, see [mbed-os-example-mesh-minimal](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).